 Exhausting, as i stated earlier.

-It would have kept me sick.
+It would’ve probably kept me sick.

 So now to wrap all this up in a succinct summation: I’m glad to be here on this bit of land, in this little, crooked house.
 I have my husband and my children and their children and my dogs.
 I don’t need to see anyone else except my health care professionals.
-I’ve been afforded the time and the space to figure out when, where, and for how long i want to be around any other humans besides those ones.
+I’ve been afforded the time and the space to figure out when, where, and for how long i want to be around any other humans besides them.
 It’s a safe and happy and gratifying place for me to be today.

 Love and Peace,